 Ingredients

-- Oil – We use olive oil, use your favorite oil that is suitable for sautéing.
+- Oil – We use olive oil, but you can use any oil that’s good for sautéing.

-- Produce – Onion and garlic add flavor, and the potato adds body.
-For the onion, yellow or white work best.
-For the potato we use a large russet but yellow and red will also work.
+- Produce – Onion and garlic add flavor, while the potato adds body.
+Yellow or white onions work best, and for the potato, we use a large russet, but yellow or red potatoes will work too.

 - Spices – A simple combination of chili powder, cumin, and black pepper season the soup beautifully.

-- Pantry – From the pantry we will need broth and tomato paste.
-Here, we use chicken broth.
-Substitute vegetable broth if desired.
+- Pantry – From the pantry you’ll need broth and tomato paste.
+We use chicken broth, but you can substitute vegetable broth if you prefer.

-- Optional garnish ideas – crumbled white cheese (queso fresco), parsley, cilantro, sour cream, shredded Monterey jack cheese, and avocado slices.
+- Optional garnish ideas – Try crumbled white cheese (queso fresco), parsley, cilantro, sour cream, shredded Monterey Jack cheese, or avocado slices.

 - See the recipe card for quantities and preparation.